Ddonq94/backend_nodejs_copenotes/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3500](http://localhost:3500) to view it in the browser.

-The app has a local storage and mails are sent to the inbox at [https://mailtrap.io/signin](https://mailtrap.io/signin)
+The app has a local storage and mails are sent to the inbox at [https://mailtrap.io/signin](https://mailtrap.io/signin) to avoid spamming

 username: `birthdayhub2021@gmail.com`
 password: `12AB34cd@`

-The frontend (details in the repo Readme) [https://bitbucket.org/dejiDonq/frontend_react_type/src/master/](https://bitbucket.org/dejiDonq/frontend_react_type/src/master/) has to be running for the user creation and vieweing users and sent messages
+The frontend (details in the repo Readme) [https://bitbucket.org/dejiDonq/frontend_react_type/src/master/](https://bitbucket.org/dejiDonq/frontend_react_type/src/master/) has to be running for the user creation form and viewing users and their sent messages

 Both can be setup on the same host as they run on different ports